 - d.
 The CSP is in conformance with the applicable site design guidelines contained in Section 27-274 of the prior Zoning Ordinance.
 The proposed development concept provides townhouses and community amenities designed to front on roadways.
 A connected circulation system for vehicles and pedestrians is proposed.
-Detailed designs of all buildings, site infrastructure, features, and amenities will be further reviewed at the time of DSP. - e.
+Detailed designs of all buildings, site infrastructure, features, and streetscape amenities such as light fixtures, benches, trash receptacles, bicycle racks, and other street furniture will be further reviewed at the time of DSP. - e.
 In accordance with Section 27-574 of the prior Zoning Ordinance, the number of parking spaces required in the M-X-T Zone is to be calculated by the applicant and submitted for Planning Board approval at the time of DSP.
 Detailed information regarding the methodology and procedures to be used in determining the parking ratio is outlined in Section 27 574(b) of the prior Zoning Ordinance.
-At the time of DSP review, demonstration of adequacy of proposed parking, including visitor parking and loading configurations, will be required for development. - 8.
+At the time of DSP review, demonstration of adequacy of proposed parking, including visitor parking and loading configurations, will be required for development.
+A condition is provided herein, that prior to acceptance of a DSP, the applicant shall submit a parking analysis to determine the parking rate for the proposed development, which examines the uses, in accordance with Section 27-574. - 8.
 Prince George's County Woodland and Wildlife Habitat Conservation Ordinance: This site is subject to the provisions of the 2010 Prince George's County Woodland and Wildlife Habitat Conservation Ordinance (WCO) because the property is greater than 40,000 square feet in size and it contains more than 10,000 square feet of existing woodland.
 This application is also subject to the requirements of the Environmental Technical Manual (ETM).
 Type 1 Tree Conservation Plan TCP1-001-14-01 has been submitted with this application and requires minor revisions to be found in conformance with the WCO.